HaxeFlixel/snippets.haxeflixel.com/_concepts/overlap.md

 title: Overlap
 order: 2
 tags: [overlap]
+complexity: 1
 ---
-Overlap is used to check if any {% api FlxObject flixel/FlxObject %} occupies the same space as another {% api FlxObject flixel/FlxObject %}
+Overlap is used to check if any {% api flixel/FlxObject %} occupies the same space as another {% api flixel/FlxObject %}